+There are two MS in Marital and Family Therapy programs offered at Loma Linda University—one campus-based and one online.
 The MS in Marital and Family Therapy program aligns with Loma Linda University's vision of transforming lives through whole person care.
 Our mission is to bring health, healing, wholeness, and hope to individuals, families, and communities through education, research, clinical training, and community service.
 The MS program accomplishes this by addressing relational needs and concerns of individuals and families over the life course in the contexts of communities and global society.

 Program Length2.5 Years

 Possible CareersGraduates are in demand as administrators, educators, psychotherapists, consultants, medical family therapists, alcohol and drug specialists, case managers, family and clinical mediators, clinic directors in working environments (in both for- and non-profit agencies), hospitals, colleges and universities, family court, group homes, private practice, and professional organizations.

 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.

 |Quarter||Application Open||Priority Deadline||Final Deadline|

 |Autumn of 2022||Jul 14, 2021||Dec 11, 2021||Jul 31, 2022|